leudz/shipyard/guide/master/src/learn-by-example/true-victory.md

 ```

 Let's give the `Player` a little bit of help and a way to win again.
-In many games whenever the player is hit they'll turn invincible for a few frames.
+In many games, whenever the player is hit they'll turn invincible for a few frames.

 ```rust,noplaypen
 async fn main() {